-Kiplinger magazine once ran a list of the 10 worst places to give out your Social Security number.
+Kiplinger once ran a list of the 10 worst places to give out your Social Security number.

 Here Are the Places You Shouldn’t Give Out Your Social Security Number

 The second worst place to give out your Social Security number is in the banking industry.
-Unfortunately, there’s no way around this one; if you want to open an account, you have no choice but to divulge the digits.
+Unfortunately, there’s no way around this one: If you want to open an account, you have no choice but to divulge the digits.

-How to Handle Medical Industry Requests for Social Security Information
+How To Handle Medical Industry Requests for Social Security Information

 1. Do not give a doctor’s office, hospital, lab, or any medical facility your Social Security number on any form.
 You can leave it blank or use a “dummy” number.
 Some examples of how to create a dummy number:

 - Make the AREA, GROUP, or SERIAL all zeroes (e.g, 000-45-6789, 123-00-6789, 123-45-0000)

 - Make the AREA number 666 (it will never be issued)

 - Make the AREA number 900-999 (not valid SSNs but were used for program purposes when state aid to the aged, blind and disabled was converted to a federal program administered by SSA)